 One thing to take note of, if “return times” are within an hour or so of the moment you are logging in and looking for the fast pass, then there are plenty left, and the park is that busy.

 If the return times are several hours later or well into the evening, fast passes are going very fast and they will run out.

 So, is Disneyland’s MaxPass worth it?

 We were unsure if this would be a good investment since it costs a family of 4 $60 extra per day to use this feature, however, we are so glad that we did.
-Our tickets were purchased with MaxPass, so with that, we rode all of the major attractions several times over because of it, plus we had park hopper.
+Our tickets were purchased with MaxPass, so with that, we rode all of the major attractions several times over because it, plus we had a park hopper.
 Being able to go back and forth between the two parks if we wanted to makes it really easy to ride Radiator Springs, Incredicoaster, Guardians of the Galaxy, Indiana Jones, and Big Thunder Mountain Railroad repeatedly (to name a few)!

 If you are thinking about planning a trip to Disneyland and are debating getting Disneyland’s MaxPass, we recommend getting it and have a blast!

 If you are just interested in Walt Disney World, check out our post on Avoiding the Lines at Walt Disney World.